From Brick to Click in 60 Days: Discover the World Wide Web

-Whatever you choose, you will need to consider the amount of customisation you need and the kind of functionalities you want to use.
+Whatever you choose, you will need to consider the amount of customization you need and the kind of functionalities you want to use.
 But do get the look and feel and content in place… zero into a theme for the design or custom design it.

 Plugins and APIs: You will need a delivery partner and a payment gateway.
-Identify these with reference to the deals, costings and service offered.
+Identify these with reference to the deals, costings and services offered.
 Close the deal and plug them into your website.
 Integrate Google tracking to understand performance.
 You might also need a CRM to help streamline contacts and leads.

 List the functionalities of your website that are a must-have.